rocky-linux/documentation/docs/desktop/printing/hp-all-in-one.md

 sudo dnf install sane-backends sane-frontends xsane
 ```

-The xsane gui looks a little intimidating but doing a simple scan is straight-foward.
+The xsane gui looks a little intimidating but doing a simple scan is straightforward.
 When you launch xsane a window with a button exists where you can ++"Acquire a preview"++.
 This will take a preview image of a scan.
 Once read to scan click the button 'Start' in the main menu.

 For a more comprehensive xsane guide read this [article by the University of Cambridge Faculty of Mathematics](https://www.maths.cam.ac.uk/computing/printing/xsane){target="_blank"}